 The Clean Energy Blueprint is our roadmap for accelerating our transition to cleaner, renewable energy in Iowa.
 This roadmap guides our efforts to enhance the economic and environmental health of the communities we serve.
 This includes increasing our use of renewable resources and provides direction for the future of our coal-fired generation to reduce our emissions by ceasing operations at our Lansing Generation Station and transitioning our Burlington Generating Station to natural gas.
-Together, the near-term investments in the projects outlined in the Blueprint will help Iowa customers avoid more than $300 million over the next 35 years.
+Together, the near-term investments in the projects outlined in the Blueprint are projected to help Iowa customers avoid an estimated $300 million over the next 35 years.

 Iowa Clean Energy Blueprint